-How to Evaluate Potential Impact of the Proposed Overtime Exemption Rule
+How to Evaluate Impact of Overtime Exemption Final Rule

-On August 30, 2023, the U.S. Department of Labor released a proposed rule that would increase the minimum salary requirement for the administrative, professional (including the salaried computer professional), and executive exemptions from \$684 per week (\$35,568 annually) to \$1,059 per week (\$55,068 annually).
-Employers would continue to be allowed to use nondiscretionary bonuses, incentive payments, and commissions to satisfy up to 10 percent of the minimum salary requirement for the administrative, professional, and executive exemptions, as long as these forms of compensation are paid at least annually.
-The proposed rule would also increase the total annual compensation requirement for the "highly compensated employee" exemption to \$143,988 (at least \$1,059 must be paid on a weekly salary basis).
-While no action is required at this time, this flowchart can be used to help you evaluate the potential impact of the proposed rule, if it were to become final.
+On April 23, 2024, the U.S. Department of Labor released a final rule that will increase the minimum salary requirement for the administrative, professional (including the salaried computer professional) and executive exemptions from \$684 per week to \$844 per week beginning July 1, 2024.
+Effective January 1, 2025, the minimum salary required for these exemptions will increase to \$1,128 per week.
+Employers will continue to be allowed to use nondiscretionary bonuses, incentive payments, and commissions to satisfy up to 10 percent of the minimum salary requirement for the administrative, professional and executive exemptions, as long as these forms of compensation are paid at least annually.
+The final rule will also increase the total annual compensation requirement for the "highly compensated employee" exemption to \$132,964 (at least \$844 must be paid on a weekly salary basis) beginning July 1, 2024.
+Effective January 1, 2025, the minimum total compensation requirement for this exemption will increase to \$151,164 per year (at least \$1,128 per week that must paid on a salary basis).
+This flowchart can be used to help you evaluate the potential impact of the final rule.

 ^{} Under the FLSA, non-exempt employees must be paid at least the minimum wage for each hour worked and overtime whenever they work more than 40 hours in a workweek.
 To be classified as exempt from these requirements, an employee must generally: (1) be paid on a salary basis; (2) meet the minimum salary requirement; and (3) satisfy certain duties tests.
-Note: Exempt computer professional employees may also be paid hourly, if it is at least \$27.63 per hour, which wouldn't change under the proposed rule.
-The outside sales employee exemption is not impacted by the proposed rule.
+Note: Exempt computer professional employees may also be paid hourly, if it is at least \$27.63 per hour, which won't change under the final rule.
+The outside sales employee exemption is not impacted by the final rule.

-Rev. 9/23

-This content provides practical information concerning the subject matter covered and is provided with the understanding that ADP is not rendering legal advice or other professional services.
+^{} Rev. 4/24 This content provides practical information concerning the subject matter covered and is provided with the understanding that ADP is not rendering legal advice or other professional services.
 ADP does not give legal advice as part of its services.
 While every effort is made to provide current information, the law changes regularly and laws may vary depending on the state or municipality.
 You should review applicable law in your jurisdiction and consult experienced counsel for legal advice.

-Copyright © 2023 ADP, Inc. ADP and the ADP logo are registered trademarks of ADP, Inc. Always designing for people is a trademark of ADP, Inc.
+Copyright © 2024 ADP, Inc. ADP and the ADP logo are registered trademarks of ADP, Inc. Always designing for people is a trademark